4 Structuring analytics projects

 - What methods do I plan on applying to this data?

-?
+Missingness is a huge problem.
+What do you do with NAs, NANs, inf?
 How sparse is OK?
 The answers here may vary.
-Additionally, if there is a systematic reason that the data is missing, your results may be invalid.
-Take a warning; dealing with missing data is frustrating work.
+Additionally, if there is a systematic reason that the data is missing your results may be invalid.
+We’ll cover a full example of this process in chapter 5.
+However, take warning.
+Dealing with missing data is frustrating work.

 4.3.2.1 Selecting the appropriate technique for analyzing your data